 Most children do just fine without a parent present; however, parents are welcome to stay with their child if they feel their child has special needs or would be uncomfortable if their parents didn’t stay.
 Please keep in mind that all the camp staff have experience and an interest in working with children and will strive to make science summer camp the best experience possible for your child.
 If an issue or concern should arise with your child, the Instructor or Camp Coordinator will call a parent.
 In helping your child to have a successful experience, parents need to be aware that their child may be the only child with a parent accompanying them.
 Children are usually much more independent with their exploration and creativity when parents afford them the opportunity to learn on their own with their peers.

-Why do you take the campers swimming?
+Why do you take the campers to the Splash Park?

 Children need an opportunity to participate in recreational activities.
 With a week long camp there is so much learning going on in such a short amount of time that campers need a break to redirect their energy.
-Swimming is an activity that most children enjoy and will cool them off during the hot summer months.
+This is an activity that most children enjoy and will cool them off during the hot summer months.